ari-party/invisible-character-detector/README.md

 Detects invisible zero-width characters that are not the prefix or suffix of a word.

-Useful for filter bypass detection.
+Useful for preventing the bypass of text filters.

-Refer to the exported types as documentation.

 https://www.soscisurvey.de/tools/view-chars.php can be used to find non-printable characters in a string.